pantrypoints/sp/content/en/research/countries/china/xi/chapter-15b.md

 Use systems to manage the party and govern the party.
 Strengthening the building of inner-party laws and regulations is a long-term and fundamental policy for comprehensively and strictly administering the party.
-Since the 18th National Congress of the Communist Party of China, the Party Central Committee has adhered to the principle of governing the country according to law and the system, governing the party according to regulations, and promoting overall planning and integrated construction.
+Since the 18th National Congress of the CCP, the Party Central Committee has adhered to the principle of governing the country according to law and the system, governing the party according to regulations, and promoting overall planning and integrated construction.
 The central authorities have promulgated or revised more than half of the